bsnes-emu/bsnes/README.md

 The Settings menu
 -----------------

-The Settings menu lets you configure things that aren't specific to any particular console.
+The Settings menu allows you to configure things that aren't specific to any particular console.

   - **Video Scale** determines the size and shape